 - Time and material contract - A time and material contract involves an hourly rate plus the actual unit price of materials.
 It is usually used for projects with a vague or small scope of work.
 The contractor bills using labor cost codes and material costs.
 This option poses less risk for the contractor and more risk for the project owner.
 To offset this, many contracts are written with a "not to exceed" clause, where the contractor has a certain number they cannot go above without requesting approval from the owner.

-Top 4 Mistakes to Avoid in the Bidding ProcessFor public works projects in the construction industry, subcontractors are likely to win 1 project for every 11 bids they submit.
+Top 4 Mistakes to Avoid in the Bidding ProcessFor public works projects in the construction industry, a contractor is likely to only win 1 project for every 11 bids they submit.
 That's a lot of estimating and increasing your overhead every time you respond to an RFP and lose.
 However, you can lower your bid-hit ratio by taking your time in the preparation process to avoid these common mistakes.

 - Failing to review the bid package thoroughly - it can be tempting to rush through the bid process to meet a bid solicitation deadline.
 But you risk inaccuracy when you don't take the time to properly review all the construction documents included in the bid package.
 You should have a system of reviewing each request for proposal carefully.
 We suggest building a check-list of common items to look for in the project specifications and drawings and have someone on your team double-check your work.

 - Bidding on a project that doesn't fit your organization's skill set - you should avoid bidding on construction projects where you have limited experience and are more likely to make mistakes during the bid process and the construction process should you win the project.
 There's a learning curve for construction estimators and your construction management team when taking on any new type of building construction that can eat into your profit and reputation if you make mistakes during the process.